adamrossnelson/colscore/colscore_varname_abbrevs.md

 NPT4_OTHER
-Average net price for the largest program at the institution for schools on "other" academic year calendars Avg. net price for largest prog at inst for schools on "oth" academic yr calendars
+Average net price for the largest program at the institution for schools on "other" academic year calendars Avg. net price for largest prog at inst for schools on oth academic yr calendars

 NPT41_PUB
 Average net price for $0-$30,000 family income (public institutions)